JeffreyRiggle/caribou/README.md

 Caribou is largely a prototype.
 This project is an attempt to better understand how to build an internet index and how to layer a primative search engine on top of that.

 ## In the wild
-If you want to see the end result of this project see [caribou](http://caribou.ilusr.com)
+If you want to see the end result of this project see [caribou](http://caribou.ilusr.com).
+Also if you want to read my random musings on this project see [this blog post](https://ilusr.com/search-intro/)

 ## Applications
 This covers loosely the applications in this repository.